miykael/xbar_deltatime_tracker/README.md

 - **Yellow state** - <img src="static/time_02_yellow.png" height=20px>:  While the tracking time is in the second period (by default between 30 to 45min), the time is shown in yellow.
 - **Red state** - <img src="static/time_03_red.png" height=20px>:  Once the tracking time is in the third and last period (by default after 45min), the time is shown in red.

 Additionally to these four states, timedelta tracker also keeps a log of the last 6 (default) timedelta it computed.
-This log can be accessed by clicking on the bitbar section of timedelta in the menubar, and it looks as follows:
+This log can be accessed by clicking on the xbar section of timedelta in the menubar, and it looks as follows:

 <img src="static/dropdown.png" width=150px>